George Greville, 4th Earl of Warwick

 George Guy Greville, 4th Earl of Warwick, 4th Earl Brooke (28 March 1818 – 2 December 1893), styled Lord Brooke from 1818 to 1853, was an English Tory politician, bibliophile and collector.

 Early life

 Greville was born in Charles Street, Berkeley Square, London.
-He was the only child of Henry Greville, 3rd Earl of Warwick, and the former Lady Sarah Elizabeth Savile, eldest daughter of John Savile, 2nd Earl of Mexborough.
+He was the only child of Henry Greville, 3rd Earl of Warwick, and the former Lady Sarah Elizabeth Savile.
+Before his parent's marriage, his mother had been widowed from John George Monson, 4th Baron Monson of Burton.
+From that marriage, he had an elder half-brother, Frederick John Monson, 5th Baron Monson.

+His paternal grandparents were George Greville, 2nd Earl of Warwick, and, his second wife, the former Henrietta Vernon (the eldest daughter of Richard Vernon and the Countess of Upper Ossory).
+His maternal grandparents were John Savile, 2nd Earl of Mexborough and the former Elizabeth Stephenson (a daughter of Henry Stephenson).
+His maternal uncle was John Savile, 3rd Earl of Mexborough, an MP for Pontefract.

 He was educated at St John's College, Oxford, from where he obtained a BA in 1839.

 Career

 He was Member of Parliament (MP) for South Warwickshire from 1845 to 1853, when he succeeded to the peerage.
 He served as honorary colonel to the Warwickshire Yeomanry cavalry, and as A.D.C. to Queen Victoria.

 He joined the Canterbury Association on 11 February 1850 and was, from the day of joining, a member of the management committee.

 Collector

 Lord Warwick was also a prolific contributor to the improvements of Warwick Castle during the nineteenth century.
 Alongside his artistic wife, Anne Charteris 4th Countess of Warwick, he oversaw the redecoration of the castle's Great Hall and domestic apartments after the fire of 1871.
 The celebrated architect Anthony Salvin was employed to rebuild the hall in the typical Victorian 'Gothic' taste, embellished with stained glass to achieve the effect of a medieval baronial hall.
 The domestic apartments were also redesigned, with each room assigned a different 'historical' style, typical of the nineteenth century interest in the 'Romantic Interior'.

 Known as a prolific collector of books, Lord Warwick established a Shakespeare Library at Warwick Castle with the help of James Halliwell-Phillipps during the years 1852–1870.
 The entire contents of the library was sold after his death in 1897 to the Folger Shakespeare Library, Washington, D.C.

-Lord Warwick was also a great collector of arms and armour, most of which was purchased through the legendary New Bond Street dealer and forger Samuel Luke Pratt (1805–1878).
+Lord Warwick was also a great collector of arms and armour, most of which was purchased through the New Bond Street dealer and forger Samuel Luke Pratt (1805–1878).
 Many of the greatest pieces were acquired by Pratt from the dispersed collection of Samuel Rush Meyrick and later sold to Greville.
-Alongside original pieces Pratt sold the Earl several Victorian forgeries, a practise that was fairly common place of dealers in Antique furniture and arms and armour at the time.
+Alongside original pieces Pratt sold the Earl several Victorian forgeries, a practice that was commonplace for dealers at the time.